-Planning a trip to Thailand this summer?
+Planning a trip to Thailand?
 The islands on the Gulf of Thailand on the East Coast might be your choice.
 Here is our mini guide to Koh Samui, Koh Phangan and Koh Tao if you plan your holiday for retreat, relax and adventure.

 A life’s changing experience for your ultimate health and wellness

 Koh Samui has everything you need for a wellness holiday, healthy restaurants, yoga, retreats and spas.
 If you are looking for a deluxe sanctuary, head to Kamalaya, one of Asia’s most loved wellness luxury retreats.
 It is nestled on a hill overlooking the Southern Samui coast.
 Kamalaya Koh Samui focuses on creating an environment for personal growth and long-term health transformation.
 It combines ancient Eastern healing traditions with Western medical research to achieve life-enhancing results.
 Guests can choose a wide range of wellness programs from detox, enhance fitness, improve immunity, stress management, sleep retreat or build strength and flexibility.

 If you plan your holiday to boost your fitness, train hard, eat well and rejuvenate your body and soul, then Fitkoh, Fitness Camp Thailand might be your answer.
 They offer weight loss, fitness (cross fit), Muay Thai and Body Transformation programs.
 Fitkoh also joins forces with The Yogarden and offers yoga classes and detox programs.

 Sunset Sunrise Standup and Paddle Board

 Koh Samui is a fantastic place to do Stand Up Paddle (SUP).
 The water is warm and usually calm.
 There are plenty of protected beaches which provide a safe environment for gaining confidence on the water and perfecting your technique for well-experienced and beginners.